felixreverett/aoc/README.md

 8. Populating 2D arrays
 9. Disk defragmentation
 10. Traversing a grid with a queue
+11. Memoisation and recursion
+12. Queues and Sets (for O(1) lookup)

 ### Commit messages
 - 🧩 Solution